econml.dr.SparseLinearDRLearner

 intercept_(T)

-The intercept in the linear model of the constant marginal treatment effect associated with treatment T.
+Get the intercept in the linear model of the constant marginal treatment effect associated with treatment T.

 intercept__inference(T)